cohenoa-lab/cohenoa-lab.github.io/_pages/teaching.md

   * Teaching assistant, "Object Oriented Programming" (Spring 2020, Spring 2021)
   * Lecturer, "Introduction to Programming and Computer Science" (Winter 2020, Winter 2021)
   * Lecturer, "Introduction to Data Science": a new course that I designed for undergraduate students covering Python and machine learning (Winter 2019, Winter 2020, Spring 2022, Winter 2023)
-  * Lecturer, "Computational Biology": a new course that I designed for undergraduate and graduate students (Winter 2021-2023)
+  * Lecturer, "Computational Biology": a new course that I designed for undergraduate and graduate students (Winter 2021-2024)
   * Lecturer, "Introduction to Programming" for non-CS students (Spring 2020-2022)
   * Teaching Python for JCE's lecturers (Winter 2023)
+  * Lecturer, "Object Oriented Programming" (Spring 2024)

 ## Hebrew University of Jerusalem ([HUJI](https://en.huji.ac.il/))